TomBirbeck/homework-helper/README.md

 - Theme: This state is used to track the theme that the uses has selected and show the correct background image and colour scheme.

 The createTask function is used to collect the information for a new task and submit it into the database.

+### Parent Homepage

+This component contains the states student, parent, api, openMenu, and theme as well as the user object from Auth0 and the context from ThemeContext for the display.

+- Student: This is the unqiue id for the student.
+It is populated using the getStudent function, which uses the user.email (is this case it will the email of a parent) to get the users information from the database.
+A parent's information will come with a student_code attatched.

+- Parent: This is an object conataining a parentId, firstname, surname, parentEmail, and childId.
+It is populated using the getStudent function.
+Passed to the side menu component.

+- Api: This is the list of tasks for the parent's child.
+It is populated using the getTasks function, which uses the childId from the parent object.
+Passed to the parent tasks component.

+- Open menu: This state tracks whether or not the side menu is open.

+- Theme: This state is used to track the theme that the uses has selected and show the correct background image and colour scheme.